chiatsekuo/AI_Classical_Music_Composer/README.md

 The dataset is obtained from https://github.com/bytedance/GiantMIDI-Piano

-The four musical eras being trained and tested are Baroque, Classical, Romantic, and Modernist eras.
+The four musical eras being trained and tested are *Baroque, Classical, Romantic, and Modernist eras*.

 Evaluation metrics: Pitch histogram, FID score, nearest neighbor, and survey.